shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 ### Requirements

 - An understanding of Python programming fundamentals.
 - A project with an advanced configuration.
-If you haven't set up a configuration before you can follow the ["Getting started with configurations"](need link) guide.
+If you haven't set up a configuration before you can follow the [Getting started with configurations](https://developer.shotgridsoftware.com/5d83a936/) guide.

 ### Steps